 You want to determine if the type of client work your agency does will make this designer feel fulfilled in his work.
 You should screen for someone who will be a long-term fit, and this means you might not want to hire someone who finds value in having his name attached to work or is more interested in becoming a famous illustrator or artist.
 You want to find someone who is truly excited by the idea of solving brand problems through design.

-10) What rules, culture, or structure needs to exist to foster team collaboration?
+10) What kind of rules, culture, or structure need to exist to foster team collaboration?

 Depending on your agency's organizational structure, the designer will need to collaborate with other designers in the agency and with a client team made up of an account manager, a strategist, marketer, or developer.
 He should value clarity around timelines and responsibilities, communication, trust, and a willingness from each team member to pitch in when complications arise.